The city where the past and present meet

 Visiting this city is like taking a deep, refreshing breath of culture, because in Bogotá, you'll find unforgettable events like permanent exhibitions of art and history from all eras, festivals, and amazing concerts.

-You can also visit one of Bogotá's exceptional libraries, see a theater production, attend a concert, or enjoy a small, private recital.
+You can also visit visit other touristic places like one of Bogotá's exceptional libraries, see a theater production, attend a concert, or enjoy a small, private recital.

 The Book Fair opens its doors in April, allowing the public to meet well-known authors from the literary world.
 The Festival de Teatro (one of the largest performing-arts festivals in the world), which is celebrated every year, turns the city into one giant stage ruled by imagination and art.